danudey/pystrptime/README.md

 # pystrptime

-A really, really dumb strptime implementation for Python.
+A really, really dumb `strptime` "implementation" for Python.

 ### What doesn't it do?